tsavina/model_server/docs/home.md

 - [Model caching](model_cache.md) - cache the models on first load and re-use models from cache on subsequent loads
 - [Metrics usage](metrics.md) - metrics compatible with Prometheus standard

 The models used by the server need to be stored locally or hosted remotely by object storage services.
 For more details, refer to [Preparing Model Repository](./models_repository.md) documentation.
-Model server works inside [Docker containers](docker_container.md).
-It is also suitable for landing in the [Kubernetes environment](../deploy/README.md).
+Model server works inside [Docker containers](docker_container.md), on Bare Metal, and in [Kubernetes environment](../deploy/README.md).

 ## Next Steps